GPS Fundamentals

 carrier PLL: to track time delay, carrier phase, frequency

-Code Tracking Loop:
+Tracking Loop:

 Equivalent code loop noise bandwidth.
-If the
+If the code loop operates

-loop bandwidth needs to be wide enough to accommodate receiver dynamics.
+to be wide enough to accommodate receiver dynamics.

-Predetection integration time = post-correlator
+Predetection integration time = post-correlator IF bandwidth

-Wavelength of the PRN code: 29.305 m for
+Wavelength of the PRN code: 29.305 m for P-code, 293.05 m for

 DLL discriminator correlator factor

-Code tracking loop jitter: positioning random
+Code tracking loop jitter: positioning random error due to code

-error due to code tracking loop noise
+tracking loop noise

 Correlator: